Enter your email and password to access secured content, members only resources and discount prices.

 |Explore options to work remotely or from home;

 An employee can only be stood down without pay if they cannot do useful work in limited circumstances such as a stoppage of work for which you can’t be held responsible (e.g.- severe and inclement weather or natural disasters).

 Enterprise agreements and employment contracts may have different rules about when you can stand down an employee without pay.
 Therefore employers need to check these agreements and contracts to determine if any alternative scenarios may apply.

 Further information regarding stand down.

-|Employer is contemplating redundancy due to impacts of COVID-19||
+|Employer is contemplating redundancy due to impacts of COVID-19

-From 18 January the Pandemic Leave Disaster payment will be determined based on the number of hours work the employee has lost or expects to lose during an isolation period of up to seven days:
+The Pandemic Leave Disaster payment will be determined based on the number of hours work the employee has lost or expects to lose during an isolation period of up to seven days: